Dr. Edward Paul

 Dr. Casey Krug

 Dr. Casey Krug graduated from The University of North Carolina Chapel Hill with a B.S. in Psychology.
 She is a 2021 graduate from the Southern College of Optometry in Memphis, Tennessee where she received the Dr. David P. Sloan Memorial Award, which recognizes a student who demonstrates significant service to the profession of optometry and the Class of 1967 Memorial Endowed Award recognizing outstanding leadership.
 She was also selected as the 2020 student of the year by the American Optometric Association.
-Dr. Casey has received extensive training in adult primary care, ocular disease, and low vision at The Eye Center in Memphis, TN, the Salem Virginia VA Medical center, and at Paul Vision Institute during her graduate career.
-Now, Dr. Casey is taking an extra year of learning to further her training in Low Vision in Ocular Disease by joining Paul Vision Institute as a resident.
+Dr. Casey has received extensive training in adult primary care, ocular disease, and low vision at The Eye Center in Memphis, TN, the Salem Virginia VA Medical center, and at Paul Vision Institute where she also completed her residency in Low Vision and Ocular Disease.

 As a licensed North Carolina optometrist, Dr. Casey provides comprehensive exams, diagnoses, and management of all disorders that affect the eye.
 She works hard to stay current on the latest advances in eye health and vision care.
 She regularly attends continuing education seminars and advanced training courses.
 It is because of Dr. Casey’s dedication to continuing education that our patients receive the most modern and progressive vision care available.

 When not busy enjoying her patients, Dr. Casey is passionate about volunteering in the community.
 She also appreciates outdoor activities, cooking, and traveling.
-If you have any great outdoor stops, recipes, or travel tips, Dr. Casey would love to hear about them at your next visit to Paul Vision Institute.
+If you have any great outdoor stops, recipes, or travel tips, Dr. Casey would love to hear about them during your next eye health examination.

 Dr. Alexandra Robertson